rptetzloff/rptetzloff.github.io/_trials/2021-03-27-gf-sourdough-num-22.md

 ## Notes

-This was the first sandwich loaf attempt.
+This was a good sandwich loaf with little rise.
+Bread was great but the crust was soft with the extra olive oil.
+This held together well in a sandwich and toasted well with a nice chew.
+Crust was a little hard when toasted, but not bad.